Saturday, 1 July 2017

 Mme.
 Landlord politely explained the situation, but was rudely interrupted.
 Mme.
 Empathy glared at me and spoke to me in English to my surprise.
 She insisted that I did not hear anything.
 If I did then it was me being oversensitive.
 She then turned to Mme.
 Landlord and said in French ‘You should pay for the insulation, not me.’
 Not knowing this, I naively begged Mme.
 Empathy to at least refrain from using the dishwasher after midnight.
 She looked me straight in my eyes and said, ‘we have no dishwasher.’
 I could see one in the kitchen and pointed at it.
 ‘Oh, that is not it’.
 Without even once flickering in eye.
 I realized that I was dealing with a pathological liar.
 Logical thing would be for me to walk away, but her command of English puzzled me.
 It was too good for a French.
 It turned out that Mme.
 Empathy was French only by national.
 It was a typical case of immigrants dumping on other immigrants.

 I observed Mme.
 Landlord as we walked out the restaurant.
-She was looking fragile every day because of her cancer.
-She was a good French lady, very sympathetic to immigrants and one of them is returning evil for good.
+She was looking fragile every day because of her age.
+She was a good French lady, very sympathetic to immigrants.
 What would it make me if I abandoned her after all the compassion she had shown me?
 Another ungrateful immigrant, of course and I refused to go down that path.
 We Japanese maybe many thing, but ungrateful is not one of them.
-We would much rather wage a losing battle and thus I declined when Mme.
-Landlord offered to return my deposit so I could leave.
+So I opted to stay above the restaurant from Hell and fight with Mme.
+Landlord.